The American Medical Association

 - Take part in advocacy events, such as White Coat Wednesdays, where the Medical Student Section and other physician groups learn more about lobbying and then visit legislators for one-on-one meetings.

-- Attend meetings such as the NCMS LEAD Conference, taking place October 18-19, 2018 in Raleigh (students can attend for free!), where you can learn more about health care issues and policy, as well as form new friendships and network with physicians and physician assistants.
+- Attend meetings such as the NCMS LEAD Health Care Conference, taking place October 3-4, 2019 in Raleigh (students can attend for free!), where you can learn more about health care issues and policy, as well as form new friendships and network with physicians and physician assistants.
 Students are also encouraged to take part in the LEAD's Scientific Poster Session.

 Medical Student Section Contacts